 Do not allow unencrypted connections on production environments!

 From the same page, the disk space of each mailbox can be limited to a default quota.
 If the mailbox quota is enabled, the Dashboard > Mail quota page summarizes the quota usage for each user.
 This summary is updated when a user logs in or a message is delivered.
 The quota can be customized for a specific user in Email addresses > User mailboxes > Edit > Custom mailbox quota.

 Messages marked as spam (see Filter) can be automatically moved into the Junk folder by enabling the option Move to “Junk” folder.
 Spam messages are expunged automatically after the Hold for period has elapsed.
 The spam retention period can be customized for a specific user in Email addresses > User mailboxes > Edit > Customize spam message retention.

 root user can impersonate another user, gaining full rights

-to any mailbox contents and folder permissions.
+to the latter’s mailbox contents and on folder permissions.
 The

 Root can log in as another user option controls this

 empowerment, known also as master user in .